 My Dog Ate a Rubber Ball—Now What?

-The rubber ball can pose a serious choking hazard or is another thing that can cause an intestinal blockage in dogs.
+The rubber ball can pose a serious choking hazard and is another thing that can cause an intestinal blockage in dogs.

-Another problem is that bits of the ball can stay in the dog’s stomach, leading to a condition called peritonitis, which is an infection of the abdomen.
+Another problem is that an intestinal blockage can lead to a severe condition called peritonitis, which is an inflammation of the abdomen.

 Symptoms of Peritonitis in Dogs